You probably have a routine for caring for your asthma

 Create an asthma action plan.
 Your doctor will work with you

-takes into account your school schedule and activities.
-The plan may include
+plan that takes into account your school schedule and activities.
+The

 Make sure your school has a copy of your action plan.
 The school